pmndrs/react-three-csg/README.md

       <Geometry>
 ```

 You must first give it a `Base` which is the geometry foundation for all ensuing operations.
-All operations within `Geometry`, including `Base`. behave like regular meshes, they all receive geometry (and optionally a material, see [using-multi-material-groups](#using-multi-material-groups)), you can group and transform them.
+All operations within `Geometry`, including `Base`, behave like regular meshes.
+They all receive geometry (and optionally a material, see [using-multi-material-groups](#using-multi-material-groups)), you can also nest, group and transform them.

 ```jsx
         <Base scale={[2, 0.5, 0.5]}>